 The new solo clarinetist of the North American wind quintet, WindSync (gold medalists of the international Concert Artists Guild competition for artist management), Mexican-American clarinetist Elias Rodriguez is praised for his "smooth acrobatic tone, fierce finesse" and "virtuosic dynamics" (The Millbrook Independent - New York).
 Since performing Carl Maria von Weber's clarinet concerto on National Public Radio at the age of 16 (NPR’s "From the Top"), and being named "the state's top clarinetist" (Texas Monthly, 2007), Elias has expanded his repertoire to include anything from classical to jazz, folk, jewish klezmer, and even his own improvisations and musical arrangements.
 Elias has performed internationally throughout the Americas and Europe, including concerts on New York's WQXR as a soloist with The Orchestra Now, a New York based ensemble with which he toured and performed on the stages of Carnegie Hall and Jazz at Lincoln Center in New York City.

-Elias has appeared as a soloist and chamber musician at festivals and series across the globe, including the American Wind Symphony Orchestra, Le Domaine Forget (Quebec), the Orchestra of the Americas, the Banff Centre (Canada), the Grafenegg Festival (Austria), the Bard Music Festival (New York), Bard Music Colombia, Orchestre de la Francophonie (Montreal), and the Vermont Mozart Festival (USA), the Fontainebleau American School of the Arts (France), and the Saline Royale Academy (France) with Sharon Kam (April 2021).
-He has performed alongside artists like Christopher O’ Riley, Mark O’ Connor, and Ensemble Calliopée.
+Elias has appeared as a soloist and chamber musician at festivals and series across the globe, including the American Wind Symphony Orchestra, Le Domaine Forget (Quebec), the Orchestra of the Americas, the Banff Centre (Canada), the Grafenegg Festival (Austria), the Bard Music Festival (New York), Bard Music Colombia (Cali), Orchestre de la Francophonie (Montreal), the Vermont Mozart Festival (USA), the Fontainebleau American School of the Arts (France), and the Saline Royale Academy (France) with Sharon Kam (April 2021).
+He has performed alongside artists like Christopher O’ Riley and Mark O’ Connor.